devinvista/Invest/replit.md

 ## Overview

-OrçaFácil is a comprehensive personal financial management application designed for Brazilian users.
+InvestON is a comprehensive personal financial management application designed for Brazilian users.
 Its primary goal is to provide tools for budget management using the 50/30/20 method, expense tracking, investment portfolio management, goal setting, and financial reporting.
 The project aims to offer a modern and professional user experience, combining robust financial features with an intuitive interface.

 ## User Preferences